Legislation and legal definition

 Further, if the German court has international jurisdiction, depending on the specific circumstances, the German court may apply foreign law regarding trade secrets.

 Causes of action

 12. What causes of action are available and commonly asserted against misappropriation and unauthorised disclosure of trade secrets in your jurisdiction?

-The GeschGehG provides for a whole range of statutory claims in case of misappropriation or unauthorised disclosure of trade secrets, such as injunction, destruction or release of the documents, items, materials, substances or electronic files, recall or permanent removal or destruction of infringing products, information claims and claims for damages.
+The Trade Secret Act (GeschGehG) provides for a whole range of statutory claims in the case of misappropriation or unauthorised disclosure of trade secrets, such as injunction, destruction or release of the documents, items, materials, substances or electronic files, recall or permanent removal or destruction of infringing products, information claims and claims for damages.

 In the case of claims for damages in the assessment of damages, the profit that the infringer has made from the infringement of the right may also be taken into account.
-Furthermore, the claim for damages may also be determined on the basis of the amount which the infringer would have had to pay as appropriate remuneration if he had obtained consent to obtain, use or disclose the trade secret.
+Further, the claim for damages may also be determined based on the amount that the infringer would have had to pay as appropriate remuneration if he or she had obtained consent to obtain, use or disclose the trade secret.

 If the violation of trade secrets results from the breach of a confidentiality agreement, there are also contractual claims on which the claims can also be and are typically based.

 13. What criteria are used to establish the courts’ jurisdiction over trade-secret disputes?
 Are there any specialist courts for the resolution of trade-secret disputes?